GithubPrankster/Renderdude-Raytracer/README.md

 # Renderdude: Raytracer
-A raytracer done in a weekend
+A raytracer done in a weekend (and too many more)

 -Dependencies of Renderdude: Raytracer